ql-eilde/oc-blog-poo/README.md

   `updatedAt` datetime NOT NULL
   ) ENGINE=InnoDB AUTO_INCREMENT=1 DEFAULT CHARSET=utf8;

+## 5. Download the vendors
+Avec Composer :

+    php composer.phar install

+## 6. Create some fake articles
-  - If you want some fake data go to /blog.php and click on the link "Créer 10 articles de démo".
+Go to /blog.php and click on the link "Créer 10 articles de démo".
+It will create 10 fake articles.

-  - Bazinga !
+## 7. Bazinga !